-CHICAGO AND COOK COUNTY VOTERS URGED TO CHECK BALLOTS CAREFULLY New optical scanners don't warn of undervotes
+CHICAGO AND COOK COUNTY VOTERS URGED TO CHECK BALLOTS CAREFULLY

+New optical scanners don't warn of undervotes

-Evanston, February 25, 2006.
-Early voting in Illinois begins Monday, February 27th, and voters in Chicago and Cook County will mark their choices on a paper ballot that is read by new optical scanners.
+Evanston, March 1, 2006.
+Early voting in Illinois begins Monday, February 27th, and voters in Suburban Cook County will mark their choices on a paper ballot that is read by new optical scanners.
 But these new scanners lack an important feature, they can't detect undervotes which occur when voters fail to select a candidate or proposition on the ballot.
-"We urge Chicago and Cook County voters to carefully check their ballots to make sure that they have voted for every candidate or proposition because there's no 'second chance' anymore," warns Claire Tobin, chairperson of the Chicago Chapter of the Illinois Ballot Integrity Project.
+"We urge and Cook County voters to carefully check their ballots to make sure that they have voted for every candidate or proposition because there's no 'second chance' anymore," warns Bob Wilson, chairperson of the Suburban Cook County Chapter of the Illinois Ballot Integrity Project.
+City of Chicago voters will use the new Sequoia AVC Edge touch-screen machines in early voting and both jurisdictions will use a combination of touch-screens and paper ballots on Primary Day, March 21st.